 The Sustainability Reporting Ecosystem

 A wide range of constituencies—including investors, companies, policy makers, regulators, NGOs, and civil society—use corporate sustainability reporting to inform a wide range of decisions.
 A dynamic ecosystem of organizations has evolved to meet these various information needs.
-Disclosure standards and frameworks, including SASB, are the foundation of this ecosystem.
+Disclosure standards and frameworks, including the SASB Standards and Integrated Reporting Framework, are the foundation of this ecosystem.
 They facilitate the disclosure of comparable, consistent, and reliable ESG information.
 Using this information, data providers and rating agencies can build tools, analytics, and resources for the capital markets.

 Narrowing in on Standards and Frameworks

-When formulating accounting metrics for its disclosure topics, SASB considers the existing body of reporting standards and uses existing metrics whenever possible.
-SASB references metrics already in use by industry, from more than 200 entities, such as WHO, CDP, EPA, OSHA and industry organizations such as ICAO, IPIECA, EPRI and GRESB.
-Aligning SASB standards with existing reporting standards avoids additional costs for companies and aligns SASB’s work with global corporate transparency efforts.
+When formulating accounting metrics for its disclosure topics, the SASB Standards Board and Technical Staff considered the existing body of reporting standards and used existing metrics whenever possible.
+SASB Standards reference metrics already in use by industry, from more than 200 entities, such as WHO, CDP, EPA, OSHA and industry organizations such as ICAO, IPIECA, EPRI and GRESB.
+Aligning SASB Standards with existing reporting standards avoided additional costs for companies and aligned SASB Standards with global corporate transparency efforts.